uzumazki/Coca-Cola-Retail-Dashboard/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "coca-cola_data.csv" file, containing detailed information about each sale made by the company in different region.
+Sales Data: The primary dataset used for this analysis is the "coca-cola dataset.xlsx " file, containing detailed information about each sale made by the company in different region.
+It contains
+- Sales data (2022 & 2023)
+- Retailer names
+- Beverage brand and companies
+- Regional sales info
+- Unit price, quantity sold and profit

 ### Key Features
 Executive summary metrics of Total Sales, Units Sold, Average Price and Total Operating Profit
 - Brand Level Sales Analysis
-- Retailer Performance Breakdown
+- Retailer Performance Breakdown by Beverage brand
+- Sales and Operating profit margin trend quarterly
+- Interactives Region and Years slicers
+- Dynamic Visualization created with Excel

 ### Tools Used
 - Microsoft Excel (Dashboard design and visualization)